 - tympanic canal is usually spared but may be slightly thickened

-Usually treated by EAC toilet; due to high incidence of recurrence it may be requiring several excisions of keratin plugs.
+Usually treated by EAC toilet; due to a high incidence of recurrence, it may be requiring several excisions of keratin plugs.
 Rarely needs surgical intervention.

 - 1. Persaud RA, Hajioff D, Thevasagayam MS et-al. Keratosis obturans and external ear canal cholesteatoma: how and why we should distinguish between these conditions.
 Clin Otolaryngol Allied Sci.
 2004;29 (6): 577-81. doi:10.1111/j.1365-2273.2004.00898.x - Pubmed citation